flexibeast/plisp-mode/README.md

 only provide the minimum necessary for Org Babel session support, and modified to be compatible with this package.

-Load it with `(require 'inferior-plisp)`, and make sure the `org-babel-picolisp-cmd` variable defined by `ob-picolisp` is correctly specified for your system.
+Load it with `(require 'inferior-plisp)`, or add `(inferior-plisp-support-ob-picolisp)` to your init file, and make sure the `org-babel-picolisp-cmd` variable defined by `ob-picolisp` is correctly specified for your system.

 By default, `inferior-plisp` provides the feature `inferior-picolisp` required by `ob-picolisp`.
 To use another